 Brainstorm A Simple Meal Plan

-Strict meal planning isn’t for me, but I prefer a loose plan that allows for more flexibility while still keeping me on track.
+Strict meal planning isn’t for me.
+I prefer a loose plan that allows for more flexibility while still keeping me on track.
 For more on that, I wrote a detailed post on how to meal plan on a budget.
 Before you go shopping, come up with a few dishes you’d like to make.
 Ideally, they would include some of the items you found when inventorying your kitchen.

 Check Weekly Sales